-If you or someone you know is dealing with cancer, it's important to maintain good hand hygiene.
+If you or someone you know has HIV, it's important to maintain good hand hygiene.

 Handwashing is one of the best ways to keep you and your loved ones healthy by preventing the spread of germs.
-This is especially important because the immune system can be weakened by certain cancer treatments.
+This is especially important because the immune system is weakened by HIV.